berberman/nvfetcher/README.md

 Available options:
   --version                Show version
-  --help                   Show this help text -o,--build-dir FILE      Directory that nvfetcher puts artifacts to
+  --help                   Show this help text -o,--build-dir DIR       Directory that nvfetcher puts artifacts to
                            (default: "_sources")
   --commit-changes         `git commit` changes in this run (with shake db) -l,--changelog FILE      Dump version changes to a file